Progeroid syndromes: Werner syndrome

 Werner syndrome is inherited in an autosomal recessive manner, which means both parents must contribute a dysfunctional allele for an individual to develop the disease.

 Werner syndrome (WS) is a rare autosomal recessive disorder.
 It has a global incidence rate of less than 1 in 100,000 live births, although incidences in Japan and Sardinia are higher, where it affects 1 in 20,000-40,000 and 1 in 50,000, respectively.
 As of 2006, there were approximately 1,300 reported cases of WS worldwide.
 Affected individuals typically grow and develop normally until puberty, when they do not experience the typical adolescent growth spurt.
 The mean age of diagnosis is twenty-four.
 The median and mean age of death are 47-48 and 54 years, respectively; the main cause of death is cardiovascular disease or cancer.

-Affected individuals can exhibit growth retardation, short stature, premature graying of hair, hair loss, wrinkling, prematurely aged faces, beaked noses, skin atrophy (wasting away) with scleroderma-like lesions, loss of fat tissues, abnormal fat deposition leading to thin legs and arms, and severe ulcerations around the Achilles tendon and malleoli.
+Affected individuals can exhibit slower growth, short stature, premature graying of hair, hair loss, wrinkling, prematurely aged faces, beaked noses, skin atrophy (wasting away) with scleroderma-like lesions, loss of fat tissues, abnormal fat deposition leading to thin legs and arms, and severe ulcerations around the Achilles tendon and malleoli.
 Other signs include change in voice, making it weak, hoarse, or high-pitched; atrophy of gonads, leading to reduced fertility; bilateral cataracts (clouding of lens); premature arteriosclerosis (thickening and loss of elasticity of arteries); calcinosis (calcium deposits in blood vessels); atherosclerosis (blockage of blood vessels); type 2 diabetes; loss of bone mass; telangiectasia; and malignancies.
 In fact, the prevalence of rare cancers, such as meningiomas, are increased in individuals with Werner syndrome.